KemasRaihan/FaceDetector/README.md

 # FaceDetector
-Image classification to detect human faces in images using different machine learning models.
+Image classification system to detect human faces in images using different machine learning models.